camtrees/camtrees.github.io/Info-for-database-admins/google-services.md

 Having a shared project email address [camorgdatabase@gmail.com](mailto:camordatabase@gmail.com) is crucial.
 This email address is not used for email communications.
-Instead, it is the email address used to create accounts on all the project’s other cloud services.
+Instead, it is the email address used to create accounts on all the project‚Äôs other cloud services.

 Currently, there is a single database administrator (Kenster Rosenberry) who is responsible for all aspects of the CAMTREES Database project.
-However, we do not want any cloud services to be tied to Kenster’s personal credentials.
+However, we do not want any cloud services to be tied to Kenster‚Äôs personal credentials.
 If something were to happen to Kenster, the project would be locked out of all his accounts, which would be disastrous.

-Therefore, we use the project’s shared camorgdatabase@gmail.com credentials as the user account not only for Google, but for all other cloud services that support the CAMTREES Database project: EpiCollect, GitHub, Neon, etc.
+Therefore, we use the project‚Äôs shared camorgdatabase@gmail.com credentials as the user account not only for Google, but for all other cloud services that support the CAMTREES Database project: EpiCollect, GitHub, Neon, etc.